Bailey Flanigan (she/her)

 Research.
 I do computer science research motivated by the goal of making democratic processes more equitable and more effective — two goals I believe are, in many contexts, one in the same.
 I usually work with theoretical models and tools from social choice, AGT, and algorithms, but I work hard to make sure my work incorporates input from practitioners and research from other disciplines, especially political science.

-Before coming to CMU, I did my BS in biomedical engineering at UW-Madison, where I primarily researched cancer biology.
-Afterwards, I spent a few years doing research in economics (Yale), computer science (Drexel), and public health (Philani Nonprofit in South Africa).
+In 2024, I completed my PhD in Computer Science at Carnegie Mellon University, where I was incredibly fortunate to be advised by Ariel Procaccia.
+Before that, I did my BS in Bioengineering at UW-Madison, where I primarily researched cancer.
+Between undergrad and graduate school, I spent a few years doing research in economics (Yale), computer science (Drexel), and public health (Philani Nonprofit in South Africa).

 Teaching.
 Within and outside of research, I am passionate about inclusive teaching and mentoring.
 During my PhD, I led the CS-JEDI project, which entailed the creation of CMU's introductory DEI course for first-year PhD students.
 Its curriculum is open-sourced and designed to be adaptable to new settings.
 For details, see the CS-JEDI Project page.
 For additional resources (some related to teaching and mentoring), see the Resources page.